ashishmishra95/ashishmishra95/README.md

-- 🔭 I’m currently working on portfolio
+- 🔭 I’m currently working on personal portfolio
 - 🌱 I’m currently learning JavaScript and Vue.js
-- 👯 I’m looking to collaborate on frontend skills
+- 👯 I’m looking to collaborate on HTML,CSS,JavaScript..
-- 🤔 I’m looking for help with ...JavaScript
+- 🤔 I’m looking for help with open source
 - 💬 Ask me about anything, love exploring new things
 - 📫 How to reach me: https://twitter.com/Mr_AshishM
 - 😄 Pronouns: He/Him